Strooowberri-keik/Fast-Food-Ordering-System/README.md

 # Fast-Food-Ordering-System
-A Console-type system written in C# Language
+An ordering console-type system entitled as "McDollibee" a combination of McDonald and Jollibee written in C#(sharp) Language.